humdrum-tools/humdrum-documentation/guide/ch15/index.md

 harmonic intervals* can be calculated by invoking the <span class="option">a</span> option (i.e. *all* intervals).
-For example, with the <span class="option">a</span> option, the final chord in Example 15.1 would produce the following output:
+For example, with the <span class="option">a</span> option, the final chord in Example&nbsp;15.1 would produce the following output:

 ```humdrum
 **hint